Skip to main content

 Anyone who has experienced tooth loss may need bone grafts to restore the oral structure.
 The type of bone usually endangered by tooth loss is the alveolar bone, which works to support your teeth and hold them in place.

 When there is damage to the tooth, the alveolar bone in the area begins to atrophy from lack of use.
-Even more concerning, alveolar bone structure interacts directly with the jaw bone, meaning an extended period with tooth loss can lead to atrophy in the jaw bone as well.
+Even more concerning, alveolar bone structure interacts directly with the jawbone, meaning an extended period with tooth loss can lead to atrophy in the jawbone as well.

 The fact is that every day a tooth is damaged or missing, bone loss takes a toll.
 Bone grafting is the most effective way of reversing this damage so that implants can bond with the underlying bone, creating a usable placement area for the crown that restores the look of the tooth.